bosskmk/pluto_grid/README.md

-## PlutoGrid for flutter - v0.1.0
+## PlutoGrid for flutter - v0.1.1

-PlutoGrid, a data grid, is being developed with the goal of running on all platforms supported by Flutter.
+PlutoGrid is datagrid for flutter.
+It is developed with Windows, Web first.
+There are plans to support Android and iOS as well.

-> Currently, under development, there are plans to distribute to pub.dev.
+> It is not, yet a step to use in production.

 ### Features
 * Column fixation : Columns can be fixed to the left or right of the grid.